Is it true that everybody should be involved in innovation projects?

 The last thing to do is to leave the laggards alone – but you shouldn’t try to force them either.
-One tactic is exactly to leverage the scepticism, and to include them in the projects as valuable, critical resources.
-Include the sceptics in your regular conversations, and let their voices be heard just as much as the optimists.
+One tactic is exactly to leverage the skepticism, and to include them in the projects as valuable, critical resources.
+Include the skeptics in your regular conversations, and let their voices be heard just as much as the optimists.
 Remember that one person’s wild dream is another’s nightmare – and both may be right!

 Facilitative Leadership = Innovation Leadership

 In the article “Facilitative leadership and intervention implementation practices” you will find some good advice on how to move people along the Innovation Bell Curve.
 One way to accomplish this is to employ facilitative leadership, which is defined as follows:

 A people-oriented approach to achieving the mission and goals of an organization.
 With clear objectives and goals in mind, the facilitative leader supports active interaction between participants to make the most of their strengths, knowledge, skills and talents to ensure the best possible outcome.
 They encourage team members to contribute their insights, resourcefulness and expertise to study and analyze the situation, opportunity or issue.
 Facilitative leadership requires the leader to have a high degree of patience and be proficient in communication and social skills.

 In order for a change to be adapted, you need to move the potential adopters along five steps, and address some key questions along the way:

 Relative Advantage: The degree to which an innovation is perceived as being better than the idea it supersedes.